 5. Aids Weight Loss

+What are the benefits of aloe vera juice for weight loss?
 One way aloe juice could help in weight loss is through its anti-inflammatory properties.
 Inflammation is linked to weight gain and metabolic issues, and aloe vera juice could play its part in promoting weight loss.

 Aloe vera juice also contains aloin, which is a potent laxative (we already saw aloe’s laxative effects).
 This could also aid weight loss.
 But hey, there is not much evidence with respect to this.